In the portrait: Conny Sommer

 How do listeners react to the instruments and their sounds?

 Usually very emotional and very enthusiastic.
-Many are amazed at how such a small instrument can sound so magical and versatile.
+Many are very surprised at how such a small instrument can sound so magical and versatile.
 And then you always have the exotic bonus when you play it live.
-It's not uncommon for me to find myself on stage with virtuoso musicians at smaller concerts who conjure up beautiful music in the hall all evening, and at the end a crowd forms around the percussion terminal because everyone is interested in the kalimba, which could be heard for a few minutes in three or four well-placed places.
+It's not uncommon for me to find myself on stage with virtuoso musicians at smaller concerts who conjure up beautiful music in the hall all evening and at the end a crowd forms around the percussion terminal because everyone is interested in the kalimba, which could be heard for a few minutes in three or four well-placed places.

 Do you think that HOKEMA instruments could be considered “serious” musical instruments?